 The Vision: Vivid Code

-If you are a data scientist imagine the following situation: The new postgraduate in your workgroup just released a gradient descent that outperforms the one you wrote some years ago by far.
+As a data scientist imagine the following situation: The new postgraduate in your workgroup just released a gradient descent that outperforms the one you wrote some years ago by far.
 The bad news, however, is that nearly any single application in your lab uses your old algorithm.
 So the basic benefits of the Vivid Code framework in this situation should be quite clear: All your application automatically use the new algorithm.
-But now, let’s get one step beyond and imagine that your workgroup is interconnected with the algorithm catalogs of many other workgroups … To be quite honest: Personally this picture gives me the creeps.
+But now, let’s get one step beyond and imagine that your workgroup is interconnected with the algorithm catalogs of many other workgroups… To be quite honest: Personally this picture gives me the creeps.